Q: Do you do events other than weddings?

 Q: Do you require a deposit?

-A: I require a 25% deposit with a signed agreement to secure my services for your wedding date, then final balance a month before the wedding.
+A: I require a 25% first payment with a signed agreement to secure my services for your wedding date, then final balance a month before the wedding.

 Q: How long does it take for you to finish editing my wedding photos?